leaner-js/leaner/website/docs/guide/components.md

 When a component is mounted, existing children of the parent element are not removed.
 The elements created by the component are appended to existing children.
 :::

-You can create as many top-level components as you want, using the same component or different components.
+You can create as many top-level component instances as you want, using the same component or different components.

 To destroy the component, save the root application context and use the `destroy()` method: